luizpvas/compser/README.md

-# Comparser
+# Compser

-Comparser is a parser builder library for Ruby inspired by [elm-parser](https://package.elm-lang.org/packages/elm/parser/latest/).
+Compser is a parser builder library for Ruby inspired by [elm-parser](https://package.elm-lang.org/packages/elm/parser/latest/).
-Take a look at the [JSON parser](https://github.com/luizpvas/comparser/blob/main/examples/json.rb) to get a glimpse of the syntax and available building blocks you can use to compose more complex and sophisticated parsers.
+Take a look at the [JSON parser](https://github.com/luizpvas/Compser/blob/main/examples/json.rb) to get a glimpse of the syntax and available building blocks you can use to compose more complex and sophisticated parsers.

 * Building blocks